What Is Early Childhood Education? A Complete Guide for Parents

 Different Approaches to Early Childhood Education

-Not all ECE programs follow the same philosophy.
-Understanding different approaches helps you choose what fits your child best.
+Not all ECE programs follow the same educational philosophy.
+Understanding the major approaches helps you identify which model fits your child's temperament and your family's values.

 The Montessori Method emphasizes child-led learning with specially designed hands-on materials.
 Children work independently in mixed-age classrooms, choosing activities that interest them while teachers observe and guide.